MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-overview.md

 # Use the Azure SDK for Java

-The open-source Azure libraries for Java simplify provisioning, managing, and using Azure resources from Java application code.
+The open-source Azure SDK for Java simplifies provisioning, managing, and using Azure resources from Java application code.

 ## Important details